Boosting forest productivity

 Genetics, environment and forest management or silviculture all affect forest productivity and wood quality.
 We are studying their effects and interactions to improve and grow the productivity of New Zealand’s forest resources.

-Much of this work is being carried out under the Growing Confidence in Forestry’s Future programme, a joint initiative between Scion, the forest growing industry and the Ministry of Business Innovation and Employment to raise the profitability of commercial forestry investments.
+Much of this work was carried out under the Growing Confidence in Forestry’s Future programme, a joint initiative between Scion, the forest growing industry and the Ministry of Business Innovation and Employment to raise the profitability of commercial forestry investments.
 This research programme was concluded in 2019.

 Defining timber quality